ClaudiaRJ/ClaudiaRJ/README.md

 - 💤 Currently working on my own webpage as portfolio
 - 🌐 Currently learning React and Redux for frontend and Python for backend
-- 📚 Studied on IFP the grade of DAM
+- 📚 Studied on IFP the grade of DAM on Spain, Barcelona

 # Tech Stack
 ## Languages